dgarridouma/client_python_hub_sensehat/README.md

-# console_iothub
+# sensehat_iothub
 Python client for Azure IoT Hub.
-It simulates measurements from a sensor including temperature, humidity and pressure.
+It uses SenseHat Emulator for temperature, humidity and pressure measurements.